spcl/GDI-RMA/csv_generator/README.md

 * `nodes_Project.csv`
 * `nodes_Resource.csv`

-The edges files consist of a header in the first line: `:START_ID(VERTEX LABEL 1),:END_ID(VERTEX LABEL 2)`, where `VERTEX LABEL 1` identifies the labels of the origin vertices and `VERTEX LABEL 2` identifies the labels of the target vertices.
+The edge files consist of a header in the first line: `:START_ID(VERTEX LABEL 1),:END_ID(VERTEX LABEL 2)`, where `VERTEX LABEL 1` identifies the labels of the origin vertices and `VERTEX LABEL 2` identifies the labels of the target vertices.
 The header is followed by the edges on separate lines.
 Each line